earthly/website/blog/_posts/2024-02-14-readability.md

 | Experienced Readability       | How quickly someone experienced in the language can understand a piece of code.                                |
 </div>

 So, with these definitions, you can't dismiss the `(f x y)` style as less readable just because you aren't familiar with it.
-What matters is how readable it is for experienced LISPer.
+What matters is how readable it is for an experienced LISPer.

-Some things help both beginner and expert readability, but other things trade one off against the other.
+Some things help both beginner and expert alike, but other things trade one off against the other.

-Let's start with the first.
+Let's start with the first group.

 ## Structure